GoogleCloudPlatform/professional-services/examples/billboard/billboard-walkthrough.md

 # Billboard Overview
-This code implements billboard dataset for standard and detailed billing
+This code implements billboard dataset using standard and detailed billing exports and creates necessary BQ views.

+Datastudio template report/dashboard is used to show prebuilt reports based on the BQ views.